 About Rousy Iron Gall Ink

 You’ll find Rousy Iron Gall Ink in the TPK Supplies Shop.
-The ink was developed over the course of two years by Simon Rous of Scribblers in the UK, and I worked closely with him to give feedback on the formula.
+The ink was developed by Simon Rous of Scribblers in the UK, and I worked closely with him to give feedback on the formula.
 This particular ink was the result of quite a bit of collaboration, and we had to iron out several details (from shipping logistics to label design) to make it possible.

 Simon has been making iron gall ink for over a decade.
-This new formula is wonderful in so many ways and benefits from all of his experience!
+This new formula is wonderful in so many ways and benefits from all of his experience.
 After perfecting the formula, Simon developed a concentrate version of it, which he ships to me in the US.
 Once I receive the ink, I use his detailed instructions to brew batches that are equal to those that Simon sells in the UK.
-I then decant the ink into jars, add TPK-designed labels, and send them to you!
+I then decant the ink into jars, add TPK-designed labels, and send the ink to delighted customers.

 I hope that you learned something new from this article, and that it prompts you to try out an ink that perhaps wasn’t on your radar before.
 Happy writing!